 We are very proud of our Sports Ambassadors for their dedication and commitment to having a positive impact on sports in our school.

 Our Key Stage Two Science Ambassadors play an important part in promoting and developing Science throughout the school, their role includes:

 • Attending meetings to discuss ways we can improve Science

 • Keeping a journal to record the Science that takes place in their class

 • Engaging families in Science events and challenges.

-Our Year 5 and Year 6 pupils are trained to take on the role of Peer Mediators.
+Our Year 6 pupils are trained to take on the role of Peer Mediators.
 They are trained in a range of skills to enable them to act as neutral mediators who work with their peers to uncover the root cause of disputes and decide on fair ways to resolve a conflict.

 Our Peer Mediators are trained in a range of skills including listening and problem-solving skills.
 They apply a systematic process, which they have learnt through role-play.

 Each Peer Mediator has the personal qualities needed to make them a good mediator.
 These include communication skills, the respect of their peers., self-confidence, empathy, leadership, willingness to receive feedback and the ability to speak in front of a group.